-A full review of assets was undertaken in June 2018, resulting in a comprehensive, digitised Asset Register of Faraday House, including fixtures and fittings.
+The Charity holds a comprehensive, digitised Asset Register of everything in its facility, Faraday House, including fixtures and fittings.
 Annual insurance reviews have continued to ensure the Charity is as protected as possible from the financial impact of accident, fraud, error or mismanagement.
-The commercial insurance policy was put out to tender this year with significant savings forecast for the next fiscal year after the July 2018 policy renewal date.
+The commercial insurance policy was put out to tender last year yielding significant savings and increased coverage.